Why Bitcoin is Not a Ponzi Scheme: Point by Point

 Because the narrow Ponzi scheme clearly doesn’t apply to Bitcoin, some folks have used a broader definition of a Ponzi scheme to assert that Bitcoin is one.

-A bitcoin is like a commodity, in the sense that it’s a scarce digital “object” that provides no cash flow, but that does have utility.
-They are limited to 21 million divisible units, of which over 18.5 million have already mined according to the pre-programmed schedule.
-Every four years, the number of new bitcoins generated per ten minute block will be cut in half, and the total number of bitcoins in existence will asymptotically move towards 21 million.
+A Bitcoin is like a commodity in that it’s a scarce digital “object” that provides no cash flow but does have utility.
+They are limited to 21 million divisible units, of which over 18.5 million have already been mined according to the pre-programmed schedule.
+Every four years, the number of new Bitcoins generated per ten-minute block will be cut in half, and the total number of Bitcoins in existence will asymptotically move towards 21 million.

-Like any commodity, it produces no cash flows or dividends, and is only worth what someone else will pay you for it or trade you for it.
-And specifically, it is a monetary commodity; one whose utility is entirely about storing and transmitting value.
+Like any commodity, it produces no cash flows or dividends and is only worth what someone else will pay you for or trade you for.
+And specifically, it is a monetary commodity, one whose utility is entirely about storing and transmitting value.
 This makes gold its closest comparison.

 Some people assert that Bitcoin is a Ponzi scheme because it relies on an ever-larger pool of investors coming into the space to buy from earlier investors.

-Bitcoin will only be successful in the long run if its market capitalization reaches and sustains a very high level, in part because its security (hash rate) is inherently connected to its price.
-If for some reason demand for it were to permanently flatline and turn down without reaching a high enough level, Bitcoin would remain a niche asset and its value, security, and network effect could deteriorate over time.
+Bitcoin will only be successful in the long run if its market capitalization reaches and sustains a very high level, partly because its security (hash rate) is inherently connected to its price.
+If, for some reason, demand for it were to permanently flatline and turn down without reaching a high enough level, Bitcoin would remain a niche asset.
+Its value, security, and network effect could deteriorate over time.
 This could begin a vicious cycle of attracting fewer developers to keep building out its secondary layers and surrounding hardware/software ecosystem, potentially resulting in quality stagnation, price stagnation, and security stagnation.

-However, this doesn’t make it a Ponzi scheme, because by similar logic, gold is a 5,000 year old Ponzi scheme.
+However, this doesn’t make it a Ponzi scheme because, by similar logic, gold is a 5,000-year-old Ponzi scheme.
 The vast majority of gold’s usage is not for industry; it’s for storing and displaying wealth.
-It produces no cash flows, and is only worth what someone else will pay for it.
-If peoples’ jewelry tastes change, and if people no longer view gold as an optimal store of value, its network effect could diminish.
+It produces no cash flows and is only worth someone else’s pay.
+If peoples' jewelry tastes change, and if people no longer view gold as an optimal store of value, its network effect could diminish.

-Similarly, Bitcoin relies on the network effect, meaning a sufficiently large number of people need to view it as a good holding for it to retain its value.
+Similarly, Bitcoin relies on the network effect, meaning a sufficiently large number of people need to view it as a good holding to retain its value.
 But a network effect is not a Ponzi scheme in and of itself.
-Prospective investors can analyze the metrics of Bitcoin’s network effect, and determine for themselves the risk/reward of buying into it.
+Prospective investors can analyze the metrics of Bitcoin’s network effect and determine for themselves the risk/reward of buying into it.

 By the broadest definition of a Ponzi scheme, the entire global banking system is a Ponzi scheme.

 Secondly, when we organize these pieces of paper and their digital representations in a fractional-reserve banking system, we add another complicated layer.
-If about 20% of people were to try to pull their money out of their bank at the same time, the banking system would collapse.
-Or more realistically, the banks would just say “no” to your withdrawal, because they don’t have the cash.
-This happened to some US banks in early 2020 during the pandemic shutdown, and occurs regularly around the world.
-That’s actually one of the SEC’s red flags of a Ponzi scheme: difficulty receiving payments.
+If about 20% of people were to try to pull their money out of their bank simultaneously, the banking system would collapse.
+Or, more realistically, the banks would just say “no” to your withdrawal because they don’t have the cash.
+This happened to some US banks in early 2020 during the pandemic shutdown and occurs regularly worldwide.
+That’s one of the SEC’s red flags of a Ponzi scheme: difficulty receiving payments.

 The banking system is a permanent round of musical chairs.
 There are more kids than chairs, so they can’t all get one.
 If the music were to stop, this would become clear.
 However, as long as the music keeps going (with occasional bailouts via printed money), it keeps moving along.

-Banks collect depositor cash, and use their capital to make loans and buy securities.
-Only a small fraction of depositor cash is available for withdrawal.
+Banks collect depositor cash and use their capital to make loans and buy securities.
+Only a tiny fraction of depositor cash is available for withdrawal.
 A bank’s assets consist of loans owed to them, securities such as Treasuries, and cash reserves.
-Their liabilities consist of of money owed to depositors, as well as any other liabilities they may have like bonds issued to creditors.
+Their liabilities consist of money owed to depositors, as well as any other liabilities they may have, like bonds issued to creditors.